-- Salaries and fringe benefits expenses are increasing due to normal increases and with the assumption that vacancies will be filled. - Service expenses decreased due to reduced trash collection. - Supply expenses increased due to planned renovations in the operator break room. - Miscellaneous expenses are expected to decrease marginally.
+- Salaries and fringe benefits expenses are increasing due to normal increases and with the assumption that vacancies will be filled. - Service expenses increased marginally. - Supply expenses increased due to planned renovations in the operator break room. - Miscellaneous expenses are expected to decrease marginally.